Bedhaya: History

 Some kind of female dance known as bedhaya existed on Java at least as early as the Majapahit Empire.
 Indeed, some of the steps of the modern dance are said to be as old as the third century.
 However, the modern form is traditionally dated to the court of Sultan Agung of Mataram (reigned 1613–1645).
 Unfortunately, there is almost no historical evidence to back up the claims made about the advances in the arts in Sultan Agung's courts, and the existence of the dance was not clearly documented until the late 18th century.

-There are many myths which explain the origin of the dance, which generally have either an account of a meeting with an Indic deity (Shiva, Brahma, Vishnu, Indra, or Lord Buddha), or the meeting of Kangjeng Ratu Kidul, the Goddess of the South Sea, with a founder of the Mataram dynasty, either Sultan Ageng or his grandfather, Senapati.
+There are many myths which explain the origin of the dance, which generally have either an account of a meeting with a Hindu deity (Shiva, Brahma, Vishnu, Indra, or Lord Buddha), or the meeting of Kangjeng Ratu Kidul, the Goddess of the South Sea, with a founder of the Mataram dynasty, either Sultan Ageng or his grandfather, Senapati.
 In the former, the nine dancers were the creation of a deity who was brought to life and offered the dance to their maker in gratitude.
 In the latter, the dance was created when Kangjeng Ratu Kidul fell in love with the sultan and danced the bedhaya for him; the nine dancers in the modern dance represent the spirit of the goddess.

 Since the decline in the power of the royal courts, other, more accessible forms of bedhaya have become popular, not as religious ritual, but as artistic performance.
-These do not require the royal presence, and may be performed on stage for an admission fee.
+These do not require the royal presence and may be performed on stage for an admission fee.
 They frequently recount stories used in wayang.